 If you would like to receive free written patterns and video tutorials straight into your inbox, join our mailing list now.

 Don’t forget to follow me on Instagram and Facebook @theknottylace, I would love to connect!

 Ps: Have you checked out the latest free patterns on the blog?

 Follow me on social:

-This information and images are copyright of The Knotty Lace and are free for your personal use.
+This video and images are copyrighted by The Knotty Lace and are free for your personal use.
 I ask that you do not copy, share, adjust, alter or resell this information and/or images.
-If you wish to copy this post, please do provide a link back to this page.
+If you wish to copy this post, please provide a link back to this page.
 Thank you.

 2 thoughts on “10 Things You Must Know About Crochet Bikinis And Swimsuits”

 Hi, do you make crochet bikinis to order?